iokuznetsov/iokuznetsov.github.io/_pages/about.md

 Earlier, I studied linguistics at the [Lomonosov Moscow State University](https://lomonosov.university), and worked as an NLP researcher at the [Higher School of Economics](https://www.hse.ru/en/), in Russia.
 I hold a [Candidate of Sciences](https://en.wikipedia.org/wiki/Candidate_of_Sciences) in Mathematical and Applied Linguistics.

 Broadly, I am interested in new empirical approaches to AI evaluation, human-AI interaction and collaboration.
-I like clever applications of AI for scientific work, education, and complex tasks.
+I like clever applications of AI for scientific work, social science, education, and social good.
 I love cross-disciplinary research.
 I am interested in responsible and safe AI, and co-lecture a big course on Ethics for NLP and AI, together with [Iryna Gurevych](https://www.informatik.tu-darmstadt.de/ukp/ukp_home/head_ukp/index.en.jsp).

 Even more broadly, I just find it exciting to be a part of a new, rapidly growing discipline.
 I wonder how our future science of AI will be.
 I also like sound design, synthesizers and audiovisual art, but this is a story for another website.